Buying property in Nouvelle-Aquitaine

 Nouvelle-Aquitaine is the most popular location for foreign buyers in France.
 Or at least, among British buyers anyway, for whom the northern departments are a day’s drive from the Channel ports.

-It is a large region, roughly the size of Ireland (or South Carolina) and covering the entire south west of France.
-It has a long Atlantic coast from the Spanish border to La Rochelle, round Poitiers and all the way east to the Massif Central.
+It is a large region, roughly the size of Ireland (or South Carolina) and covering the entire southwest of France.
+It has a long Atlantic coast from the Spanish border to La Rochelle, around Poitiers and all the way east to the Massif Central.
 It also includes a large section of Pyrenees among its 12 departments: Charente, Charente-Maritime, Corrèze, Deux-Sèvres, Dordogne, Gironde, Haute-Vienne, Landes, Lot, Lot-et-Garonne, Pyrenees-Atlantiques and Vienne.

-Whether you’ve got your heart set on a city property in Bordeaux or Biarritz, a village home in the Dordogne or a country cottage in the Limousin, a seaside home Les Landes, you will be spoiled for choice when buying property in Nouvelle-Aquitaine.
+Whether you’ve got your heart set on a city property in Bordeaux or Biarritz, a village home in the Dordogne, a country cottage in the Limousin, or a seaside home in Les Landes, you will be spoiled for choice when buying property in Nouvelle-Aquitaine.

 In such a large department – home to six million people – you will of course find anything you want somewhere in Nouvelle-Aquitaine.
 However, each department does have particular characteristics, attractions and amenities, offering a different lifestyle.